 A number of federal, state, and local tax credits, rebates, and other financial incentives are available for installing energy-efficient equipment or renewable energy (e.g., solar) technologies at your residence.

-For additional information and tips on green home improvements and retrofits, these are some useful online articles and websites, most of which feature lists of cost-effective improvements:
+For additional tips on green home improvements and retrofits, these are some useful online articles and websites, most of which feature lists of cost-effective improvements:

 - GREENandSAVE’s Return on Investment /cost / savings / payback tables – A very useful resource (link added Nov.
 2011)